 The aim of the programme is to prepare graduates for a career in the international investment banking industry.
-The programme will provide participants with the opportunity to develop and demonstrate their understanding of both the theory and practical applications of modern finance in the fields of corporate finance and securities markets.
+The programme will provide participants with the opportunity to develop and demonstrate their understanding of both the theory and practical applications of modern finance in the related fields of securities markets and investment.